meker12/commerce-channels.en/help/channel-manager/connect.md

 ---
-title: Configure [!DNL Commerce Services Connector]
+title: Connect to Commerce Services
-description: Connect Channel Manager instance to the [!DNL Commerce instance] enable data synchronization and communication between the Commerce instance, Channel Manager, and other supporting services.
+description: Connect Channel Manager instance to [!DNL Commerce services] to enable data synchronization and communication between the Commerce instance, Channel Manager, and other supporting services.
 role: User
 level: Intermediate
 ---

-# Configure the Commerce Services Connector
+# Connect to Commerce Services

 The Commerce Services Connector integrates the Channel Manager service with Adobe Commerce and Magento Open Source instances.
-The connector enables data synchronization and communication between the Commerce instance, Channel Manager, and other supporting services.
+The connector enables data synchronization and communication between the [!DNL Commerce] instance, [!DNL Channel Manager], and other supporting services.

- The Commerce Services Connector setup is a one-time process required to enable the integration between your Commerce instance and other [Commerce services](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/home.html){_tra} like [!DNL Channel Manager], [!DNL Live Search], and [!DNL Product Recommendations].
+ The Commerce Services Connector setup is a one-time process required to integrate the Commerce instance with Adobe  [Commerce SaaS services](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/home.html){target="_blank"}  Commerce services r Commerce instance and other [Commerce SaaS services](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/home.html){target="_blank"}  like [!DNL Channel Manager], [!DNL Live Search], and [!DNL Product Recommendations].
 If you have already configured the connector for another service, you can skip this step.

 ## Prerequisites